 If there are any outstanding concerns or conditions to acceptance, the applicant is sent a letter outlining these concerns, and a provisional acceptance letter.
-If the applicant is rejected, he/she is sent a letter outlining ITEA's concerns contributing to the rejection.
+If the applicant is rejected, they are sent a letter outlining ITEA's concerns contributing to the rejection.